the short version

 |---|---|---|

-| Cloudflare | hosts solpbc.org; operates the network the hosted relay runs on | for solpbc.org: standard edge logs (it does not analyze them for us). for the relay: connection metadata + the encrypted bytes — never your content |
+| Cloudflare | hosts solpbc.org; operates D1 storage for Scout application/status history and for the relay's device-enrollment records; operates the network the hosted relay runs on; operates the storage (Cloudflare R2) for the operated tier of encrypted backup | for solpbc.org: standard edge logs (it does not analyze them for us). for Scout application/status history: the minimized records described above. for the relay: connection metadata + the encrypted bytes + the enrollment records saying which of your devices may reach which of your homes. for the operated backup: the encrypted blocks + the operational information above (object count, size, last-changed) + connection metadata (network address, timing). never your content |

-| Stripe | payment processing for the hosted subscription | your card + payment details (which you provide to Stripe directly) and the minimal billing info we send to charge you — never anything from your journal |
+| Stripe | payment processing for the hosted subscriptions | your card + payment details (which you provide to Stripe directly) and the minimal billing info we send to charge you. never anything from your journal |

 if we ever add or change a processor, we'll update this list and the changelog below.